 The ManageFaults attribute specifies whether VCS calls the Clean function when a resource faults.
-ManageFaults is a service group attribute; you can configure each service group to operate as desired.
+ManageFaults can be configured at both resource level and service group level.
+The values of this attribute at the resource level supersede those at the service group level.